Germany protests to Russia over pre-election cyberattacks

 In mid-July, the head of Germany’s domestic intelligence agency said that since February his agency had seen activity focusing on phishing attempts on the private email accounts of federal and state lawmakers and their staff.
 But he said that very few of those attempts were successful, and in cases where they were successful it appeared little damage had been caused.

+Chancellor Angela Merkel recently denied during a visit to Moscow that her government had exerted political pressure to block the station’s request for a regular broadcast license, which was turned down last month by authorities in neighboring Luxembourg.

+Russian Foreign Ministry spokeswoman Maria Zakharova on Monday accused Germany of trying to suppress the channel, claiming that “it says what the German media dare not say.”

 In the Sept.
-26 vote, Germany will elect a new parliament that will determine who succeeds Chancellor Angela Merkel.
+26 vote, Germany will elect a new parliament that will determine who succeeds Merkel.
 She is not seeking another term after nearly 16 years in charge.
 The outcome is wide open, with polls showing the main parties fairly close together.

+Daria Litvinova in Moscow, and Frank Jordans in Berlin, and contributed to this report.

 Follow AP’s coverage of Germany’s election at https://apnews.com/hub/germany-election